This article originally appeared on VICE UK.

 As for the inmates of this prison camp, Gaza is one of the most densely populated areas on the planet, with approximately 2 million people crammed into a narrow strip along the Mediterranean coast.
-More than 70 percent of Gaza’s population are refugees – people who, in 1948, were forcibly evicted from their homes, along with their descendants.
-This Tuesday, the 15th May, marks the 70th anniversary of their existential loss and ongoing torment.
+More than 70 percent of Gaza’s population are refugees—people who, in 1948, were forcibly evicted from their homes, along with their descendants.
+This Tuesday, May 15, marks the 70th anniversary of their existential loss and ongoing torment.
 More than half of Gaza’s population are children under the age of 18.
 These human realities must be confronted honestly, rather than being disguised behind comforting abstractions.
 Whatever miseries Israel and its accomplices are visiting upon the people of Gaza, they are visiting primarily upon children.

-In 2015, the poverty rate in Gaza hit 39 percent, despite 80 percent of the population receiving humanitarian assistance, while unemployment had reached 43 percent – probably the world's highest.
+In 2015, the poverty rate in Gaza hit 39 percent, despite 80 percent of the population receiving humanitarian assistance, while unemployment had reached 43 percent—probably the world's highest.
 Youth unemployment, at a staggering 60 percent, is the highest in the region.
-In 2008-9 and 2014, large-scale military assaults by Israel left more than 2,500 people dead – overwhelmingly civilians, including 900 children – and some 24,000 homes destroyed.
+In 2008 through 2009 and 2014, large-scale military assaults by Israel left more than 2,500 people dead—overwhelmingly civilians, including 900 children—and some 24,000 homes destroyed.
 More fundamentally, the very capacity of the territory to support large-scale human inhabitation has been eroded.
 Ninety-six percent of the tap water in Gaza is now unfit for human consumption, and Gaza’s only freshwater aquifer is on the threshold of irreversible contamination.
-The United Nations warned in 2015 that Gaza might be rendered physically "unliveable" by 2020.
+The United Nations warned in 2015 that Gaza might be rendered physically "unlivable" by 2020.
 The head of Israel’s military intelligence concurred with this assessment, while a July 2017 UN update found that projection to be overly optimistic.

 It cannot be said that Israel has responded in kind.
-In the course of what Amnesty International describes as a "murderous assault" against "demonstrators who pose no imminent threat", Israeli forces had, as of the 10th of May, killed 40 Palestinians, including five children, and injured 6,800, including some 2,000 from live ammunition.
+In the course of what Amnesty International describes as a "murderous assault" against "demonstrators who pose no imminent threat," Israeli forces had, as of May 10, killed 40 Palestinians, including five children, and injured 6,800, including some 2,000 from live ammunition.
 In most of the fatality cases examined by Amnesty, victims had been shot in the upper body, including the head and chest, while some had been targeted from behind.
-On Monday, at the time of writing, a further 38 (and rising) Palestinians have been killed and 900 injured – 450 of them by live bullets – while protesting the move of the US embassy to Jerusalem.
+On Monday, at the time of writing, a further 38 (and rising) Palestinians have been killed and 900 injured—450 of them by live bullets—while protesting the move of the US embassy to Jerusalem.
 The demonstrators' continued commitment to nonviolence in the midst of this onslaught represents a truly humbling display of courage and collective resolve.

-Reciting from the standard authoritarian PR manual, Israel has justified its lethal policy in Gaza on the grounds of self-defence.
+Reciting from the standard authoritarian PR manual, Israel has justified its lethal policy in Gaza on the grounds of self-defense.
 But under international law, Israel has no right to deploy violence in order to maintain an illegal occupation or a criminal siege.
-International human rights organisations have unanimously condemned the siege of Gaza as a "collective punishment" (International Committee of the Red Cross) imposed "in flagrant violation of international law" (Amnesty International).
-A UN Human Rights Council inquiry, authored by a New York state judge, called for the Gaza blockade to be lifted "immediately and unconditionally", a demand that was in April of 2018 reiterated by the overwhelming majority of the European parliament.
+International human rights organizations have unanimously condemned the siege of Gaza as a "collective punishment" (International Committee of the Red Cross) imposed "in flagrant violation of international law" (Amnesty International).
+A UN Human Rights Council inquiry, authored by a New York state judge, called for the Gaza blockade to be lifted "immediately and unconditionally," a demand that was in April of 2018 reiterated by the overwhelming majority of the European Parliament.

-The Great Return March is scheduled to culminate in a mass jailbreak on Nakba Day, this Tuesday the 15th of May.
+The Great Return March is scheduled to culminate in a mass jailbreak on Nakba Day [Israeli Independence Day], Tuesday, May 15.
 As many as 100,000 people will gather and march unarmed upon the perimeter fence.
 A large number might attempt to break through, so that they might, if only for a moment, and even at the expense of their lives, breathe again.
 The Israeli military is preparing to deploy 11 battalions along the fence.
-If the events of previous Fridays are repeated, thousands more unarmed demonstrators will be shot, injured and killed.
-If international attention is directed elsewhere – distracted by the opening of the US Embassy in Jerusalem, for example – Gaza may be witness to a bloodbath.
+If the events of previous Fridays are repeated, thousands more unarmed demonstrators will be shot, injured, and killed.
+If international attention is directed elsewhere—distracted by the opening of the US Embassy in Jerusalem, for example—Gaza may be witness to a bloodbath.

 Muhammad Shehada is a writer and civil society activist from the Gaza Strip.
 He is a student of Development Studies at Lund University, Sweden, and was a Field Researcher and Public Relations Officer for the Gaza office of the Euro-Med Monitor for Human Rights.